ChipaDevTeam/BinaryOptionsTools-v2/README.md

 ```

 # Todo
 * *Pocket Option*: Add support for pending trades
 * *Pocket Option*: Add support for closed deals management
 * *Pocket Option*: Add support for historical candle data
-* *BinaryOptionsToolsV2*: Add support for other trading platforms like Expert Options
+* *BinaryOptionsToolsV2*: Add support for other trading platforms like Expert Options, Close Option, and more.

 # Examples
 You can find the examples for all the features available of the library in the [examples](https://github.com/ChipaDevTeam/BinaryOptionsTools-v2/tree/master/examples) directory.